 What is a CNC Machine Used for?

-A CNC machine is not limited to only one type of machine and can be used on many different types of materials.
+A CNC machine is not limited to only one type of machine and can be used on many different types of materials such as our carbon fiber CNC service.
 CNC can be used to control a laser, waterjet cutter, grinder, milling machine, sheet metal stamping machine or even a metal machine.
 There are seemingly endless instances when CNC can be used to automate a process.

 When it comes to CNC textile kit cutting, there is a large selection of materials that can be processed through this method.
 Some of the common materials that we work with for CNC textile kit cutting include the following.